armory/documentation/_admin_guides/notifications.md

 ### E-mail

-Below is an exmaple of how to use an email server to send notifications.
+Below is an example of how to use an email server to send notifications.

 Add the following to your `/opt/spinnaker/config/spinnaker-local.yml` file: